zainab-a8/urban-lamp/README.md

 ## Features

-* Control the filter with separate color, intensity and dim settings
+* Excercise fine control with separate color, intensity and dim settings.
 * Use the default profiles or create your own to quickly choose the right settings
 * Set the timer so you don't have to worry about turning Red Moon on at night